Superoscillating Quantum Control Induced By Sequential Selections: Transporting the Gaussian apparatus

-We notice that the extra time cost (compared with $T=6.708$ for $N=1$) for SQC is not remarkable since the nonoverlapping wave packet on the left is almost negligible with near-parallel selection for $P\approx 1$.
+We notice that the extra time cost (compared with $T=6.708$ for $N=1$) for SQC is not remarkable since the nonoverlapping wave packet on the left is almost negligible with near-parallel selection ($P\approx 1$).
 Furthermore, we highlight that the SQC converges to the lossless expectation value amplification (also the eigenvalue $\langle\hat{\sigma_x}\rangle=1$) with near parallel selection of the system states.
-This convergence bounds the quantum speed limit of lossless transport as $\dot{x}=g$.
-In this case, the apparatus~\eqref{eqn:w2s} reduces to a single wave packet $|\Psi(x-gT)\rangle$, and equalizes the weak value $1/\sqrt{p}$ or the the previous bizarre readout $2\sqrt{p}/(1+p)$ in either limit.
-Alsom in Fig.~\ref{fig:transport}(d), we benchmark our protocol by moving the center of the harmonic trap to the target with the following trajectory $x_{\text{trap}}=3dt^2/T^2-2dt^3/T^3$. $T=N\delta T$ is the operation time for the SQC of $N$ rounds.
-Our protocol significantly outperforms such adiabatic quantum control (AQC) in fidelity $F=|\langle\Psi(x,T)|\Psi_G\rangle|^2$, where $|\Psi_G\rangle$ is a Gaussian ground state at the target site, and prevails even when takingt the probability of the selections into account.
+In this case, the cat state of apparatus~\eqref{eqn:w2s} reduces to a single wave packet $|\Psi(x-gT)\rangle$, and equalizes the weak value $1/\sqrt{p}$ or the the previous bizarre readout $2\sqrt{p}/(1+p)$ in either limit.
+Importantly, SQC provides an alternative shortcut to adiabatic transport, distinct from inverse engineering and compensating force methods \cite{Erik,An,transportreview}.
+Finally, Fig.~\ref{fig:transport}(d) benchmarks SQC against the adiabatic quantum control (AQC) , where the center of harmonic trap follows the trajectory $x_{\text{trap}}=3dt^2/T^2-2dt^3/T^3$ \cite{Erik}.
+Our protocol significantly outperforms such AQC in fidelity $F=|\langle\Psi(x,T)|\Psi_G\rangle|^2$, where $|\Psi_G\rangle$ is a Gaussian ground state at the target site, and prevails even when taking the probability of the selections into account.

-\textit{Speeding up adiabatic quantum search algorithm.---} Now we generalize the superoscillating quantum control to include the angular parameters that characterize the wave function and enable the processing of quantum information.
-Similar to the weak value accumulation on the spatial parameter, the accumulation on the angular parameter amplifies the corresponding coefficient of the target basis.
-This is analogous to the adiabatic version of Grover's algorithm~\cite{haystack}, searched for the target $|t\rangle$ from the database $|\Psi\rangle$ with a complexity of $\mathcal{O}(\sqrt{N_G})$ in the context of digitized quantum computing, where $N_G$ is the number of entries.
-This algorithm iteratively evolves the Grover's operator $\hat{G}=U_\Phi U_t$, where the oracle operator $U_t=I-2|t\rangle\langle t|$ and the diffusion operator $U_\Psi=2|\Psi\rangle\langle\Psi|-I$ flip the phase of the wave function in the target subspace and the phase of the initial database, respectively.
-By decomposing $\hat{G}$ into a gate sequence, the algorithm rotates the wave function from the database to the target:

-We aim to implement an interaction Hamiltonian $H=g\hat{\sigma}\otimes\hat{J}$ that couples the system and the apparatus, where $\hat{\sigma}$ is the Pauli operator and $\hat{J}$ is the angular momentum.
-By sequentially selecting the system state, we can manipulate the quantum information encoded in angular parameters, resulting in the following SO on the apparatus